OutSystems/docs-support/src/enterprise/maintenance/service-studio-mac/service-studio-mac.md

 ![New cross-platform Service Studio](images/ss-mac-new-ss.gif)

-The new cross-platform Service Studio is available for macOS in the [OutSystems Downloads]((https://www.outsystems.com/Downloads/).Download it now to start using the next generation of Service Studio that includes the following improvements:
+The new cross-platform Service Studio is available for macOS in [OutSystems Downloads](https://www.outsystems.com/Downloads/).
+Download it now to start using the next generation of Service Studio that includes the following improvements:

 * Native experience for macOS.